JCDecaux/opendata-client/README.md

+> Note: current master version is 2.0.0-SNAPSHOT.
+We are changing the Java APIs to be more flexible and user-friendly.
+This README is valid for 1.X only.

 ## Java client for JCDecaux Open Data

 This project is a simple client library for JC Decaux Open Data.
 In order to use this API, you need to get a key at http://developer.jcdecaux.com.